areaDetector/ADCompVision/CONTRIBUTING.md

 ## Adding a new CV function

+There are two primary ways to add a new CV function to ADCompVision to customize the plugin.

+### Implementing user_function

+The easier solution, and the one recommended if only one custom function is required is to implement the user_function that has been integrated but left unimplemented.
+To implement it, open the NDPluginCVHelper.cpp file, and locate these two functions:

+* user_function
+* get_user_function_description

+Implement both of these functions following the standards set by the other Wrapper functions, and you should be able to access your implementation from CSS by selecting 'User Defined' from Vision function set 3.

+### Adding a brand new CV function

+This is a more complicated process than simply implementing the user_function, and should be done only to add permanent new functions to the plugin.

 To add a new CV function there are several files you will need to edit.
 First, in the NDCV.template file, find the record titled "CompVisionFunctionN", where N is an integer from 1 to 3.
 These are the three sets of supported functions, and generally follow the rule:
 * Function set 1 contains basic OpenCV image processing functions
 * Function set 2 contains more complex functions that are still general and with many use cases